Send Enygma Transactions

 • Anonymity: Transactions are shielded across the network.

-• Auditability: Only authorized auditors (e.g., Subnet Operators) can view full transaction data.
+• Auditability: Only authorised auditors (e.g., Private Network Operators) can view full transaction data.

 Enygma is ideal for financial institutions needing private token transfers, such as CBDC distribution, confidential settlement, or internal ledgering.